helium/HIP/0073-consensus-deselection-weighting.md

 The motivation for this change is to enable quicker removal of low performing validators from the consensus group.
-With the current election system, we often see obvious low performers with high total penalties continue to remain in the consensus group.
-For example, the screen shot of CG member total penalty over time shows clear outliers who persist in the group despite amassing penalties 4x to 5x higher than average.
+With the current election system, we often see obvious low performers with high total penalties remain in the consensus group.
+For example, the screenshot of CG member total penalty over time shows clear outliers who persist in the group despite amassing penalties 4x to 5x higher than average.